 - Input and track leads immediately.
 Clean your current data, and migrate past contact information and deals into your CRM.

-To help improve your sales process and maximize the use of your CRM, follow these best practices for all five stages of your sales funnel.
+To help improve your sales process and maximize the use of your CRM system, follow these best CRM practices for all five stages of your sales funnel.

 Generating leads can be a messy process.
 Between receiving new contacts from marketing to making cold calls and sending emails, important customer info can be missed.
-Use your CRM to stay organized during the prospecting stage.
+Use the following CRM best practices to stay organized during the prospecting stage.

 Input social sell information.